-At the most authentic end of the scale, you have fantastic local market options such as the wet market at TTDI, where you can source local produce such as meat, vegetables and spices at 'local' prices.
+At the most authentic end of the scale, you have fantastic local market options such as the wet market at TTDI, where you can source local produce such as meat, vegetables and spices at local prices.

-KL is a gastronomic paradise, with Indian, Malay, Chinese influences and combinations, which is a reflection of its rich cultural heritage and history of immigrants and tradespeople moving to and through Malaysia over the centuries.
+KL is a gastronomic paradise, with Indian, Malay, Chinese influences and combinations, which reflects its rich cultural heritage and history of immigrants and tradespeople moving to and through Malaysia over the centuries.
 There are 3 primary influences to be aware of:

-Malay food, in general, is rich with herbs like lemongrass, tamarind, dried and fresh chillies, ginger and garlic.
-Popular dishes that cannot be missed are such as nasi lemak (coconut milk steamed rice), sambal belacan (shrimp paste with pounded chillies), beef rending (dried curry) and serunding (beef floss).
+Malay food, in general, is rich with herbs like lemongrass, tamarind, dried and fresh chillies, ginger, and garlic.
+Popular dishes that cannot be missed are nasi lemak (coconut milk steamed rice), sambal belacan (shrimp paste with pounded chillies), beef rendang (dried curry) and serunding (beef floss).
 Satay, or barbecue meat on a stick, originated from Malay cuisine and has a presence in restaurants all over the world today.